awsdocs/aws-codepipeline-user-guide/doc_source/connections-create.md

 After you create a pipeline, you cannot change its name\.
 For information about other limitations, see [Quotas in AWS CodePipeline](limits.md)\.

 1. In **Service role**, do one of the following:
-   + Choose **New service role** to allow CodePipeline to create a service role in IAM\.
+   + To allow CodePipeline to create a service role in AWS Identity and Access Management \(IAM\), choose **New service role**\.
 In **Role name**, the role and policy name both default to this format: `AWSCodePipelineServiceRole-region-pipeline_name`\.
-For example, this is the service role for a pipeline named `MyPipeline`: `AWSCodePipelineServiceRole-eu-west-2-MyPipeline`\.
+For example, this is the service role for a pipeline named `MyPipeline`: `AWSCodePipelineServiceRole-us-west-2-MyPipeline`\.
-   + Choose **Existing service role** to use a service role already created in IAM\.
-In **Role ARN**, choose your service role ARN from the list\.
+   + To use a service role that is already created in IAM, choose **Existing service role**\.
+In **Role ARN**, choose your service role Amazon Resource Name \(ARN\) from the list\.
 **Note**
 Depending on when your service role was created, you might need to update its permissions to support AWS CodeStar connections\.
-For instructions, see [Add Permissions to the CodePipeline Service Role](security-iam.md#how-to-update-role-new-services)\.

-   For more information about the service role and its policy statement, see [Manage the CodePipeline Service Role](security-iam.md#how-to-custom-role)\.
+For instructions for the CodePipeline service role, see [Update the CodePipeline Service Role](https://docs.aws.amazon.com/codepipeline/latest/userguide/security-iam.html#how-to-update-role-new-services)\.

 1. \(Optional\) Expand **Advanced settings**\.

 1. In **Artifact store**, do one of the following:

-   1. Choose **Default location** to use the default artifact store, such as the S3 artifact bucket designated as the default, for your pipeline in the AWS Region you have selected for your pipeline\.
+   1. To use the default artifact store, such as the Amazon Simple Storage Service \(Amazon S3\) artifact bucket designated as the default, for your pipeline in the AWS Region you selected for your pipeline, choose **Default location**\.

-   1. Choose **Custom location** if you already have an artifact store, such as an S3 artifact bucket, in the same Region as your pipeline\.
+   1. If you already have an artifact store, such as an S3 artifact bucket, in the same Region as your pipeline, choose **Custom location**\.
 In **Bucket**, choose the bucket name\.
-**Note**
-This is not the source bucket for your source code\.
-This is the artifact store for your pipeline\.
-A separate artifact store, such as an S3 bucket, is required for each pipeline\.
-When you create or edit a pipeline, you must have an artifact bucket in the pipeline Region and one artifact bucket per AWS Region where you are running an action\.
-For more information, see [Input and Output Artifacts](welcome-introducing-artifacts.md) and [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. In **Encryption key**, do one of the following:

-   1. To use the CodePipeline default AWS\-managed AWS KMS customer master key \(CMK\) to encrypt the data in the pipeline artifact store \(S3 bucket\), choose **Default AWS Managed Key**\.
+   1. To use the CodePipeline default AWS managed AWS KMS customer master key \(CMK\) to encrypt the data in the pipeline artifact store \(S3 bucket\), choose **Default AWS Managed Key**\.

    1. To use your CMK to encrypt the data in the pipeline artifact store \(S3 bucket\), choose **Customer Managed Key**\.
 In **KMS customer master key**, choose the key ID, key ARN, or alias ARN\.